 There's no substitute for professional help when it comes to treating suicidal thinking and preventing suicide.
 However, there are a few things that may reduce suicide risk:

 - Avoid drugs and alcohol.
-Alcohol and street drugs can worsen suicidal thoughts.
+Alcohol and recreational drugs can worsen suicidal thoughts.
 They can also make you feel less inhibited, which means you're more likely to act on your thoughts.

 - Form a strong support network.
 That may include family, friends or members of your church, synagogue or other place of worship.
 Religious practice has been shown to help reduce the risk of suicide.